Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Related work

 \subsection{Constructive Approach to Lexical Acquisition}

-There have been several studies that used a constructive approach to imitate the functions and developmental processes of humans and express them as machine learning methods to further elucidate the process.
+Several studies have used a constructive approach to imitate the functions and developmental processes of humans and express them as machine learning methods to further elucidate the process.
 The advantage of this approach is that it can be analyzed relatively easily, with the learning results and parameters as a computational process.
-Of course, it cannot be concluded at this stage whether the machine learning methods used in this approach accurately represent the human developmental process itself.
-However, the knowledge obtained from these methods that have functions similar to the human lexical acquisition can and will be used to better understand the human lexical acquisition process.
-In addition, the knowledge obtained from methods will be used for the development of robots that have functions closer to humans.
+Of course, it cannot be concluded at this stage whether the machine learning methods used in this approach accurately represent the human developmental process.
+However, the knowledge obtained from methods that have functions similar to human lexical acquisition can and will be used to understand the human lexical acquisition process better.
+In addition, the knowledge obtained from machine learning methods will be used to develop robots that have functions closer to humans.

-In recent years, several studies on lexical acquisition using a constructive approach has been conducted~\cite{lee2015unsupervised, rasanen2015unsupervised, taniguchi2016nonparametric, chen2019audio, kawakami-etal-2019-learning}.
-There are several machine learning methods that imitate the lexical acquisition process of infants using a constructive approach, such as the phoneme and word discovery method known as the nonparametric Bayesian double articulation analyzer~(NPB-DAA).
-NPB-DAA is an unsupervised learning method based on Bayesian inference, which assumes that the time-series data has a double-articulation structure.
-Here, double articulation refers to a structure in which the time-series data can be segmented in a certain unit, and each unit can also be segmented into chunks.
-For example, human utterances can be segmented in units of words, and each word can be segmented into another unit called phonemes, thus it has a double articulation structure.
-One of the main features of NPB-DAA is that not only can words and phonemes be acquired through fully unsupervised learning, but also that it can be applied to relatively small datasets.
+In recent years, several studies on lexical acquisition using a constructive approach have been conducted~\cite{lee2015unsupervised, rasanen2015unsupervised, taniguchi2016nonparametric, chen2019audio, kawakami-etal-2019-learning}.
+Several machine learning methods imitate the lexical acquisition process of infants using a constructive approach, such as the phoneme and word discovery method known as the nonparametric Bayesian double articulation analyzer~(NPB-DAA).
+NPB-DAA is an unsupervised-learning method based on Bayesian inference, which assumes that the time-series data has a double-articulation structure.
+Here, double articulation refers to a structure in which the time-series data can be segmented into a certain unit, and each unit can also be segmented into chunks.
+For example, human utterances can be segmented into units of words, and each word can be segmented into another unit called phonemes, thus it has a double articulation structure.
+One of the main features of NPB-DAA is that not only can words and phonemes be acquired through fully unsupervised learning, but it can also be applied to relatively small datasets.
 Therefore, in this study, NPB-DAA was used as the base of the proposed method, and the outline is described in Section~\ref{sec:preparation}.